 - Always use the stamp on an even surface

-Why must you use the stamp on a flat surface?
+Why must you use Brother stamp on a flat surface?
 It’s because uneven surfaces may cause two things to happen.
-The first one is inability to create a good impression on your document.
+The first one is an inability to create a good impression on your document.
 The second one is creating a depression onto the stamp rubber surface.
 When this happens, some parts of the stamp seize to appear because they are sunken.